-Make a cheerful headboard slipcover to quickly and easily change up a bedroom.
+Make a cheerful DIY headboard slipcover for a bed to quickly and easily change up a bedroom.
 Because the slipcover is removable, it’s a super cute and inexpensive way to decorate a kid’s room and keep changing it up as they grow.

 And seriously, how sweetly adorable is this pleated pocket storage pocket?
-The storage pocket is just the perfect size to hold flashlights, books and special bedtime friends nearby.
+The storage pocket is just the perfect size for kids to hold flashlights, books and special bedtime friends nearby.

 DIY Network asked me to make this headboard slipcover with storage pocket tutorial for them, and the full step-by-step tutorial is on DIYNetwork.com.
 Thank you, DIY Network!
 This was a really fun project and Elise loves her new bedroom look.